monkeyphp/music-brainz/README.md

 The MusicBrainz.org api expects that client applications should identity themselves using the ```User-Agent``` header.

-To support this requirement, this MusicBrainz library utilises a simeple Identity class.
+To support this requirement, this MusicBrainz library utilizes a simple Identity class.
 The class requires a single constructor parameter; the name that your application will use to identity itself to the MusicBrainz.org api.

-    $identity = new Indentity('my_application');
+    $identity = new Identity('my_application');

 You may also, optionally supply a version number for your application, and a contact detail so that the MusicBrainz.org administrators may contact you should they need to.